KERATOCONUSCASE: Profilometry-Based Scleral Lenses in Advanced Keratoconus

 -

-- First dispense: In both eyes, the scleral lenses were well-centered and aligned on the conjunctiva, with no clinical signs indicating blanching or edge lifting.
-The central vault was around 300 µm.
+- One-week follow-up visit: The new scleral lenses were well-centered and aligned on the conjunctiva, with no clinical signs indicating blanching or edge lifting.
+The central vault was around 350 µm with adequate peripheral corneal and limbal clearance.
+VA: 20/16 in both eyes.
+The lenses had settled, but there was still a sufficient vault over the limbus.
 VA: 20/16 in both eyes.